satansdeer/satansdeer.github.com/copywriting.md

 - ❌ Using em-dashes for dramatic effect or emphasis
 - ✅ Use only for genuine parenthetical breaks (sparingly)

+**Unnecessary Modifiers**
+- ❌ Adverbs that hedge: probably, quietly, simply, just, really, very, incredibly
+- ❌ Adjectives that dramatize without adding information: painful, incredible, devastating, remarkable
+- ❌ "quietly believing", "probably setting up", "incredibly useful"
+- ✅ Instead: State the fact directly.
+Remove modifiers that add drama or hedging but not meaning
+- ✅ "you believe" not "quietly believing"
+- ✅ "you are setting yourself up" not "you are probably setting yourself up"

 **Frame-Setting Constructions**
 - ❌ "Let's dive in"
 - ❌ "Let's unpack this"